Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Runtime/Serialization/SerializeAsCollectionAttribute.md

 [Attribute]()

-Attribute to inform the serializers in Catel to serialize the object as collection.This can only be used on ModelBase classes that implement [IList](#).
+Attribute to inform the serializers in Catel to serialize the object as collection.
+This can only be used on ModelBase classes that implement [IList](#).